rsyslog/rsyslog-doc/source/configuration/global/options/rsconf1_generateconfiggraph.rst

 **Description:**

-**This directive is currently not supported.
+**This parameter is currently not supported.
 We had to disable it when we improved the rule engine.
 It is considerable effort to re-enable it.
 On the other hand, we are about to add a new config system, which will make yet another config graph method necessary.
 As such we have decided to currently disable this functionality and re-introduce it when the new config system has been instantiated.**

-This directive permits to create (hopefully) good-looking visualizations of rsyslogd's configuration.
+This parameter permits to create (hopefully) good-looking visualizations of rsyslogd's configuration.
 It does not affect rsyslog operation.
-If the directive is specified multiple times, all but the last are ignored.
+If the parameter is specified multiple times, all but the last are ignored.
 If it is specified, a graph is created.
 This happens both during a regular startup as well a config check run.
-It is recommended to include this directive only for documentation purposes and remove it from a production configuraton.
+It is recommended to include this parameter only for documentation purposes and remove it from a production configuration.

 The graph is not drawn by rsyslog itself.
 Instead, it uses the great open source tool `Graphviz <http://www.graphviz.org>`_ to do the actual drawing.
 This has at least two advantages:

--  the graph drawing support code in rsyslog is extremly slim and without overhead
+-  the graph drawing support code in rsyslog is extremely slim and without overhead
 -  the user may change or further annotate the generated file, thus potentially improving his documentation